pedronachtigall/Cadamanteus_SV/README.md

 All datasets used in the present study are detailed in the Supplementary file of the published manuscript.

 ## Genome assembly
-The genome assembly is described in the "[GenomeAssembly.md](https://github.com/pedronachtigall/Cadamanteus_SV/blob/main/GenomeAssembly.md)" file.
+The genome assembly pipeline is described in the "[GenomeAssembly.md](https://github.com/pedronachtigall/Cadamanteus_SV/blob/main/GenomeAssembly.md)" file.

 ## Genome annotation
 ### Repeat annotation